 \subsection{Baseline Performance}

 In Table \ref{tab:extended_results2}, we present the performance of the baseline BERT models when trained on all datasets, and tested on all and each dataset.
 Across all test sets, baseline models achieved 70.10\% Binary F1 score for Sequence Classification, 52.42\% Macro F1 score for Span Detection, and 84.68\% Binary F1 score for Pair Classification.
-Refer to Appendix Section \ref{apx:results_epochs} for F1 scores across training epochs when testing on all datasets.

-Overall, we noticed that regardless of the dataset, performance for Pair Classification is always better than Sequence Classification.
-F1 scores for Span Detection is generally poor in comparison to the Classification tasks.
+Overall, regardless of the dataset, performance for Pair Classification is always better than Sequence Classification.
+F1 scores for Span Detection is poor in comparison to the Classification tasks.
 This finding correlates with the difficulty of each task: For Pair Classification, since the prompts that already identifies the arguments are provided, it is arguably a simpler task than Sequence Classification.
 For Span Detection, it is much more challenging than both Classification tasks because it involves accurate identification of the words that corresponds to the cause and effect, not just the mere identification that they exist.
-Furthermore, the baseline token classification set-up was too simplistic, and unable to handle multiple cause-effect span relations in the same sentence.
+Furthermore, the baseline token classification set-up was too simplistic, and unable to handle multiple cause-effect span relations in the same sequence.
 For each input text, only one pair of Cause and Effect will be predicted.
 Thus, if multiple relation exists, only one pair can be predicted correctly at best.